Search

 About Homelessness

-Homelessness was once a silent and underrepresented problem in the United States.
-With each passing year, however, research provides policymakers and communities with increasing amounts of information, allowing America to gain ground in the fight against homelessness.
+Homelessness used to be a silent and underrepresented issue in the United States.
+However, with each passing year, research provides policymakers and communities with more information to combat homelessness.

-In a broad sense, the most frequently cited cause of homelessness is the widening gap between income and cost of housing; a problem that is perpetuated by limited amounts of housing assistance.
-Other more specific factors, such as mental illness, chronic health conditions, substance abuse, and the debilitating effects of trauma also contribute to create a constellation of factors that are responsible for the presence of homelessness in America.
+In a broad sense, the most frequently cited cause of homelessness is the widening gap between income and the cost of housing.
+This problem is perpetuated by limited amounts of housing assistance.
+Other more specific factors, such as mental illness, chronic health conditions, substance abuse, and the debilitating effects of trauma, also contribute to creating a constellation of factors responsible for the presence of homelessness in America.

-On any given night there are more than 6,000 individuals experiencing homelessness in Southern Nevada.
-This includes people residing on the streets, in parks, in shelters, and transitional housing programs.
-It is estimated that 16,641 Southern Nevadans, including families with children, couples, youth, and individuals of all ages, will experience homelessness at some point this year, according to the 2018 Southern Nevada Homeless Census and Survey.
+On any given night, over 6,000 people are experiencing homelessness in Southern Nevada, including those on the streets, in parks, shelters, and transitional housing programs.
+An estimated 16,251 Southern Nevadans, including families, couples, youth, and individuals of all ages, will experience homelessness this year according to the 2023 Southern Nevada Homeless Census and Survey.

 Our History in a Timeline